lpapp-muw/EANM-AI-QC/README.md

 ## QC Concepts - Teaching Material (Beginner)

+Once you familiarized yourself with the videos above, you may proceed to access the following teaching material:

 IBM Quantum “Understanding Quantum Information and Computation” – Beginner-level video series (free, 16 parts).
 A rigorous yet accessible introduction to quantum computing fundamentals, with video lectures by IBM’s John Watrous and accompanying text.
 Emphasizes core concepts over heavy math, making it ideal for newcomers.
 [Link](https://www.ibm.com/quantum/blog/understanding-quantum-information-and-computation)